Emergency Mental Health Services

 Critical Incident Response Team

 Emergency Services operates a Critical Incident Response Team that responds to small and large scale crises.
 The team consists of clinicians with different areas of specialization who are trained in crisis response.
-They remain prepared to respond when groups of people are impacted by an incident.
+They remain prepared to respond when groups of individuals are impacted by a critical incident.

 Debriefing Following Traumatic Events

 Emergency Services are not only for persons in crisis.
-The program also helps people to have healthy responses to traumatic events such as a car accident, the death of a friend, a fire or a crime.
-Following a traumatic incident, a debriefing conversation with a therapist reduces the likelihood that mental health problems such as depression or post traumatic stress disorder will occur in the future.
+The program also helps people to have healthy responses to traumatic events such as natural disasters, car accidents, a fire or a crime.
+Following a traumatic incident, a debriefing conversation with a therapist reduces the likelihood that mental health problems such as depression or post-traumatic stress disorder will occur in the future.
 Debriefing educates people about what to expect, such as difficulty sleeping, crying, agitation, reliving the event and loss of appetite, for how long these symptoms can be expected and when to seek additional help.